chasefranks/chasefranks.github.io/_posts/2017-07-04-pipeline-as-code.md

 We're now free to deploy it into any environment we like, for example a Kubernetes cluster or Docker Swarm.
 In fact, for a development environment, it would make sense to actually deploy as part of the pipeline as well.
 I've only just scratched the surface of what's possible here.

 Please let me know what you're doing with Pipeline, or if you want me to look into something post in the comments.
 I still haven't picked up the multi-branch pipeline idea yet, and would love to see it in action.
+For example, how do you prevent merging the Jenkinsfiles between different branches, or is a single Jenkinsfile used with case logic depending on the current branch?